cvonk/vscode-starters/ESP32/README.md

     - ESP-IDF 4.0.1, in `C:\Users\your-name\espressif` (goes to subdir esp-idf)
     - GNU Tools in `C:\Users\your-name\espressif\bin` (not `.espressif`)

-## Compile and upload

-Start with a simple example
+## Start with a simple example

- - In VSCode, navigate to an empty folter
+ - In VSCode, open an empty folder and copy an example project
    - VSCode » [F1] > `ESP-IDF: Show ESP-IDF Example Projects`
  - Connect the USB with your computer.
 Note the COM port# in Device Manager and select it in VSCode
    - [F1] » ESP-IDF: Select Port to Use
  - Start compile/flash/monitor